iamshanevictor/SparkRepo/server/FIXES_AND_REFACTORING.md

 # Server-Side Code Refactoring & Fixes Report

+> Archived: This document describes a prior Supabase-based architecture and refactoring phase.
+The current backend uses Firebase (Firestore) with JWT.
+For up-to-date setup and guidance, see `FIREBASE_SETUP_GUIDE.md` and `server/QUICKSTART.md`.

 ## Overview
 Comprehensive cleanup and refactoring of the SparkRepo backend to resolve architecture conflicts, improve code quality, and establish best practices.